 One of the best decisions I made was to feed my babies after they woke up, not to feed them to sleep.
 This helped them learn to self soothe, but it also meant that their feeding times adjusted as they grew up.

-You see, as my babies grew up, they took fewer naps, which also meant we had fewer feeding sessions.
-In the beginning, they might’ve taken five naps a day and drank milk five times as well.
-But as the number of naps decreased, they also had fewer times to feed.
+You see, your baby will take fewer naps the older he gets, which also means fewer feeding sessions.
+In the beginning, he might’ve taken five naps a day and drank milk five times as well.
+But as the number of naps decreases, he’ll also have fewer times to feed.

-If your baby isn’t drinking milk, see if you can stretch the times between feedings so he’s hungrier come the next one.
-He might simply need more time—and space in his tummy—between feedings to finish a whole bottle or nursing session.
+If he isn’t drinking milk, see if you can stretch the times between feedings so he’s hungrier come the next one.
+He might need more time—and space in his tummy—between feedings to finish a whole bottle or nursing session.

 2. Check how much milk your baby should be getting

-Their level of growth isn’t as fast as the newborn stage, and they’re also more interested in hitting other milestones.
-That’s why you’ll often find a baby would rather spend his time learning to crawl than eating.
-And eating solid food can provide the calories he used to only get from drinking milk.
+For one thing, her level of growth isn’t as fast as the newborn stage, especially since she grows the most in her first few months.
+She’s also more interested in hitting other milestones and would rather spend her time learning to crawl than eating.
+And lastly, eating solid food can provide some of the calories she used to only get from milk.

-The best way to find out is to reach out to your pediatrician to see how much milk your baby should be eating.
-You might be stressing about something that isn’t even an issue.
+The best way to find out is to reach out to your pediatrician to learn more about your baby’s milk intake and how much she should be eating.
+You might be stressing about something that isn’t an issue after all.

-Introducing solids is one of my favorite stages.
-I actually liked blending purees and trying new combinations, and even created a printable to track which foods I introduced.
+Introducing solids was one of my favorite stages.
+I loved blending purees, trying new combinations, and tracking which foods I introduced.

-Well… my kids were also just as excited.
-So excited, in fact, that they preferred eating solids over milk.
-After all, milk was nothing new, whereas eating from a spoon seemed more exciting.
+My babies were also as excited.
+They were so excited, in fact, that they preferred eating solids over milk.
+After all, milk was nothing new, whereas eating from a spoon offered a different flavor and experience.

-So I switched things up: I made sure to offer the milk before eating solids.
+So, I switched things up: I made sure to offer the milk before the solids.

 This way, I knew they had the appetite to finish a nursing session or bottle before eating solids.
-I figured they would finish the solids, even after having drank the milk, whereas they might not drink as much after having eaten solids.
+I figured they would finish the solids even after having drank the milk, whereas they might not drink the milk as much after having eaten the solids.

 4. Add milk to your baby’s solid food

-Worried your baby isn’t getting enough calories from breast milk or formula?
-Try mixing the milk with his solids.
+Worried your baby isn’t getting enough calories and nutrients when she doesn’t drink milk?
+Try mixing the milk with her solids.

-Instead of using water to prepare his oatmeal or rice cereal, mix it with milk instead so he gets both solids and milk at the same time.
-This was the cereal I used with my babies:
+Instead of using water to prepare her oatmeal or rice cereal, mix it with milk so she gets both solids and milk at the same time.
+(This was the cereal I used with my babies.)

-You can also mix milk with fruit or vegetable purees, especially if you were already going to water the texture down anyway.
+You can also mix milk with fruit or vegetable “smoothies” you puree, especially if you were already going to water the texture down anyway.

-I’ve heard of other moms who make “momsicles,” or breast milk or formula frozen as an ice pop.
-Sucking on milk can be a creative way to draw a curious baby to consume his milk.
+Another option is to make “momsicles,” or breast milk or formula frozen as an ice pop.
+Sucking on milk can be a creative way to draw a curious baby to consume her milk.
 Keep in mind that this can get messy, especially if your baby is new to holding and sucking on an ice pop.